MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/unreal-release-notes.md

 ## 2.3.3
 Feature Updates:
 - Added support for dedicated server scenarios.
-For more information on setting up Dedicated Servers for your game, see the [Dedicated Server Setup Guide](party-unreal-engine-oss-dedicated-servers.md).
+For more information on setting up dedicated servers for your game, see the [Dedicated Server Setup Guide](party-unreal-engine-oss-dedicated-servers.md).
 - Added better integration with the [PlayFab SDK Unreal Engine (UE) Marketplace Plugin](https://www.unrealengine.com/marketplace/product/playfab-sdk).
 For more information on integrating the PlayFab Plugin, see the [PlayFab SDK UE Marketplace Plugin Integration Guide](party-unreal-engine-oss-playfab-plugin-integration.md).
-- Introduced a new configuration boolean, `ForceAutoLogin`.
+- Introduced a new configuration boolean, `bForceAutoLogin`.
     - Previously on Win64 and PlayStation platforms, the default behavior was to always attempt to call `AutoLogin()` for the primary local user.
     - This new configuration boolean allows `AutoLogin()` to be disabled for Win64 and PlayStation platforms if you wish to call `Login()` elsewhere.
-    - The default behavior remains the same with `ForceAutoLogin` set to `true`.
-You can configure `ForceAutoLogin` in your `<Windows|PS4|PS5>Engine.ini` file under the `OnlineSubsystemPlayFab` section.
+    - The default behavior remains the same with `bForceAutoLogin` set to `true`.
+You can configure `bForceAutoLogin` in your `<Windows|PS4|PS5>Engine.ini` file under the `OnlineSubsystemPlayFab` section.
         ```ini
         [OnlineSubsystemPlayFab]
-        ForceAutoLogin=<true|false>
+        bForceAutoLogin=<true|false>
         ```
     - Login behavior for all other platforms remains unchanged.